-B. Please remember that nobody is perfect and you are not expected to do everything without fault.
+10. Please remember that nobody is perfect and you are not expected to do everything without fault.
 Sometimes, when we are doing science projects we get to the end and we realize that something is not right with my data or the way I recorded my data was not the same for each.

 Do Not Worry About It!
-This is the sections you will identify and suggest explanations for discrepancies in your data (AE2)
+This is the sections you will identify and suggest explanations for sources of error and determine the amount of error in the measurement.
+(AE2)

-9. Now that you have finished your project, you need to figure out what you learned (in terms of SCIENCE).
-Draw a conclusion, based on evidence gathered through observation, that answers your question, in section 3.
+11. Now that you have finished your project, you need to figure out what you learned (in terms of SCIENCE).
+State a conclusion, based on experimental data and explain how evidence gathered supports or refutes your hypothesis (section4).
 (AE3)

-10. Finally, the last step is to figure out how what you have learned in your project relates to the real world.
-(AE4)
+12. Finally, the last step is to figure out how what you have learned in your project relates to the real world.
+(AE4) 13.
 Also, you should be able to identify any new questions that you could now test about this subject.
 (AE4)

-Grades 4&5 Teacher's Guide
+Middle & High School Teacher's Guide